The directional derivative of a scalar function at a point, in the direction of a unit vector , is the rate of change of along that direction:

 Why must be a unit vector

-The formula assumes — “rate per unit distance.”
-If you use a non-unit vector in the same formula, the result would be scaled by .
-To express directional derivative for a non-unit :
+The formula assumes , i.e. “rate per unit distance.”
+Plug a non-unit vector into the same formula and the result comes out scaled by .
+So for a non-unit :

 Geometric interpretation: steepest ascent